melashkr/technical-articles/evaluating-iot-protocols/README.md

 azure function app to the IoT Hub.
 Once the function is ready, it will be triggered by the IoT Hub.
 The purpose of the function app is to process the incoming data and store it to the storage account table.

-The number of messages sent to the hub are shown in the telemetry in figure 2.
+The number of messages sent to the hub are shown in the telemetry in next figure.
 It shows that 12 thousands messages haven been sent from the simulated app to the IoT Hub in the cloud.

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/count-msgs-app-to-cloud.PNG?row=true "Count of sent messages to Cloud")